 - In what ways might you llnk Stravinsky with Stockhausen?

-- This is supplemented by a discussion on bitonality, the octatonic scale, tritone substitution and a brief explanation of Messiaen’s modes of limited transposition:
+- Consider the relationship between Stravinsky’s use of bitonality, the octatonic scale, tritone substitution and Messiaen’s modes of limited transposition:

 - ( http://lulu.esm.rochester.edu/rdm/pdflib/Mess.and.Tn.pdf